Becoming an OFA Community Fencing Instructor or Beginner Coach

 1/ Register online to get an NCCP Number – you will need this number for all the training and certifications that you pursue.
 Records of your work will be stored and updated in “The Locker”

 2/ Sign up for the next Multi-Sport Theory module offered by the National Coaching Certification Program (NCCP) This is necessary general sport theory knowledge for all coaches. www.coach.ca

-3/ Sign up for the next NCCP sport specific LTAD Fencing Instructor Beginner Coaching Course through the OFA.
-This 36 hour course, which will likely take place over two weekend, will give you the foundation knowledge you need in sport specific knowledge (foil, epee or sabre) to become an Instructor Beginner Coach.
-It is required that you have a pre-requisite of Green Armband, in your weapon of choice, prior to this course.
-Part II of this course is the requirement to complete a Coaching Portfolio.
+3/ Sign up for the next NCCP sport specific LTAD Fencing Coaching Course through the OFA.
+This course will give you the foundation knowledge you need in sport specific knowledge (foil, epee or sabre) to become a certified coach.

-4/ Complete the Coach Portfolio requirements, within six months, which includes:
+4/ Complete the Coach Portfolio requirements, which can be found in the checklists below.